 In Reception, the staff plan exciting learning opportunities for the children based on the prime and the specific areas of learning outlined in the EYFS guidance.
-Staff constantly observe and assess children's development and progress.
-Children are taught through a combination of whole class sessions, targeted groups activities or on an individual basis personalised to the child's ability.
-Progress is recorded and evidenced where possible and next steps generated for each child.
-This progress towards the Early Learning Goals is then collated in individual pupil Learning Journeys and tracked on Classroom Monitor.
+At the start of Reception, children will all complete a Baseline Assessment in line with the Government guidelines and this progress will be used as a starting point to their learning.
+Staff constantly observe and assess children’s development and progress.
+Children are taught through a combination of whole class sessions, targeted groups activities or on an individual basis personalised to the child’s ability.
+Progress is recorded and evidenced where possible using the iPad program Orbit and next steps generated for each child.
+This progress towards the Early Learning Goals is then collated in individual pupil Learning Journeys at our termly assessment points.

 Parents receive a written report on their child's progress at the end of the school year.
 In the Autumn and Spring terms, parents are invited to a Parents' Evening to discuss progress with the class teacher.
 There are also Open Days and 'Stay and Play' sessions, where parents are welcome to come and take part in activities with their child and speak to members of staff within the department.
 If a parent is unduly concerned about any aspect of their child's education, they should feel free to arrange a mutually convenient appointment with the class teacher, in the first instance.